NervanaSystems/ngraph-python/doc/source/overview.rst

 - RNN's using Penn Treebank.

 We are actively working towards:

 - Graph serialization/deserialization.
 - Further improvements to graph composability for usability/optimization.
 - Add additional support for more popular frontends.
 - Distributed, heterogeneous backend target support.
 - C APIs for interoperability to enable other languages to create/execute graphs.
 - Modern, cloud native model deployment strategies
-- Reinforcement learning friendly [network construction](http://openreview.net/forum?id=r1Ue8Hcxg) frontends
+- Reinforcement learning friendly `network construction <http://openreview.net/forum?id=r1Ue8Hcxg>`_ frontends

 Join us
 -------
 With the rapid pace in the deep learning community we realize that a project like this won't succeed without community participation, which is what motivated us to put this preview release out there to get feedback and encourage people like you to come join us in defining the next wave of deep learning tooling.
-Feel free to make pull requests/suggestions/comments on [GitHub](https://github.com/NervanaSystems/ngraph) or reach out to us on our [mailing list](https://groups.google.com/forum/#!forum/neon-users).
+Feel free to make pull requests/suggestions/comments on `Github <https://github.com/NervanaSystems/ngraph>`_) or reach out to us on our `mailing list <https://groups.google.com/forum/#!forum/neon-users>`_.
 We are also hiring for full-time and internship positions.